 The Next Steps

-Initial court documents filed over the wills seek to have Franklin’s catalog and likeness be appraised by Shot Tower Capital, which has handled the cases of Prince and Michael Jackson.
+Initial court documents filed over the wills seek to have Franklin’s catalogue and likeness be appraised by Shot Tower Capital, which has handled the cases of Prince and Michael Jackson.
 On June 17, a Michigan judge is set to rule on whether the 2014 will is admissible, but Franklin’s heirs will still have to decide many of the next steps in managing her legacy and business matters and agree upon all the vagaries of the document.
 The estate is currently represented by David J. Bennett, the same lawyer Franklin called “grossly inefficient” in 2010, and he hopes the four brothers and their attorneys will, with the help of a mediator, come to an agreement on all matters before ending up in court like Prince’s family.